Fentanylreactor/CBN-Mod-List/Master list.md

 [Difficulty] [Overhaul] [Utility]

 [Tank Mod revived](https://github.com/chaosvolt/cdda-tankmod-revived-mod)
-Adds a variety of new vehicles and vehicle parts, with new vehicle weapons in the form of tank guns.
+Adds a variety of new vehicles and vehicle parts, and also includes one enemy (That may or may not be similar to the beagle) [Vehicles] [Locations]
-[Vehicles] [Locations]

 [AV lethalized CDDA](https://github.com/Zlorthishen/BrightNights-Structured-Kenan-Modpack/tree/master/Kenan-BrightNights-Structured-Modpack/High-Maintenance-Huge-Mods/AV_lethalzed_cdda)